-Rural and Social Housing Assistance
+Rural Housing Assistance

 APPLICATIONS OPENING SOON FOR 2021-2022 FINANCIAL YEAR

 The Ministry of Housing and Community Development promotes and facilitates the provision of accessible and adequate housing for low and middle-income households via the Housing Authority, the Public Rental Board and the Ministry’s rural housing assistance programme.